aaronbloomfield/nws/uva/index.md

 <!-- All scholarly articles (such as from the ACM digital library) can be obtained from free from any UVA wireless network.
 Some of them you will *NOT* be able to get it for free from your home Internet provider such as Comcast (unless you live in a UVA dorm, of course) without using a UVA VPN. -->

 All readings are due by the start of lecture that day.
 You should expect there to be in-class quizzes on each reading.

-- none assigned yet!
+The list of readings, and when they are due, are on the [Canvas landing page][1].

 Homeworks